mpsonntag/snippets/notes/teaching/Linux.md

     docker build -t [containername:label] [source_dir]

-Start a container in detatched mode, remove it when it is stopped.
+Start a container in detached mode, remove it when it is stopped.

     docker run --rm -dit [container]